andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 };
 ```

-Let's use options to make this more concrete:
+Let's run through a quick demonstration of this using options to make it more
+concrete:

 ```ocaml
 let makeTuple2 = (a, b) => (a, b);